ucsb-cs16/w19/_info/policies.md

 <em>(Section A.2 from: http://www.sa.ucsb.edu/Regulations/student_conduct.aspx,  Student Conduct, General Standards of Conduct)</em>

 Each student is responsible for knowing and abiding by UCSB's policies on Academic Honesty.
-Any student violating these policies will earn an 'F' in the course and will be reported to the Academic Integrity Office .
+Any student violating these policies will earn an 'F' in the course and will be reported to the Academic Integrity Office.
 Committing acts that violate Student Conduct policies that result in course disruption are cause for suspension or dismissal from UCSB.

 ### About Collaboration